-Table 5-2 List of Overlay Window Routines
+Table 6-2 List of Transparent Overlay V Window Routines

 Name Description XSolarisOvlCreateWindow Creates an overlay window.
 XSolarisOvlIsOverlayWindow Indicates whether a window is an overlay window.
 XSolarisOvlSetPaintType Specifies the type of paint rendered by subsequent Xlib drawing.
 XSolarisOvlGetPaintType Gets the current paint type.
 XSolarisOvlSetWindowTransparent Sets the background state of an overlay window to be transparent.
+XSolarisOvlCopyPaintType Renders opaque and transparent paint into the destination drawable based on the paint type attributes of the pixels in the source drawable.
+XSolarisOvlCopyAreaAndPaintType Copies the area and paint type from one pair of drawables to another.
+XReadScreen Returns the displayed colors in a rectangle of the screen.